webrtc-rs/sctp-proto/README.md

  </a>
 </p>
 <p align="center">
- A pure Rust implementation of SCTP in Sans-IO style.
+ A pure Rust implementation of SCTP in Sans-IO style
 </p>